Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Jessica CantarelliPublic Relations & Communications Manager, Centier Bank

-Jessica Cantarelli is the social media and content manager at Centier Bank.
+Cantarelli is the public relations and communications manager at Centier Bank.
 She oversees all public relations, social media, and marketing communications for Indiana’s largest, private family-owned bank.
 She previously worked in print and digital media as a journalist at the Chicago Tribune for 11 years, and the Chicago Sun-Times for two years.
-Jessica has a bachelor of arts degree in Journalism from Eastern Illinois University.
+Jessica has a bachelor of arts degree in journalism from Eastern Illinois University.

 Erika Dahl